-The role of the trustee at these meetings is to conduct the meeting in an orderly, yet flexible manner, and to provide for liberal questioning of the debtor as to matters affecting the debtor's financial affairs and conduct.
+The trustee must conduct the meeting in an orderly, yet flexible manner, and to provide for questioning of the debtor as to matters affecting the debtor's financial affairs and conduct.
 The trustee's demeanor toward all parties should be appropriate and professional.